Winchester Mystery House

 The Winchester Mystery House is a mansion in San Jose, California, that was once the personal residence of Sarah Winchester, the widow of firearms magnate William Wirt Winchester.
-The house became a tourist attraction nine months after Winchester's death in 1922.
+The house became a tourist attraction nine months after her death in 1922.
 The Victorian and Gothic-style mansion is renowned for its size and its architectural curiosities and for the numerous myths and legends surrounding the structure and its former owner.